Dr Katrin Schreiter

-Katrin has been interviewed about this project and related issues of migration on the radio and by the press, including RBB Kulturradio and the Deutsche Presse Agentur.
-She welcomes media requests to talk about postwar German history and related issues.
+Katrin has given numerous media interviews including BBC World Service, RBB Kulturradio and the Deutsche Presse Agentur.
+She welcomes media requests about postwar German history and current political culture.

-- K. Schreiter, Designing one nation: The politics of economic culture and trade in divided Germany, 1949-1990 (Oxford University Press), forthcoming.
+- Schreiter, Designing one nation: The politics of economic culture and trade in divided Germany.
+New York: Oxford University Press, 2020.

-- K. Schreiter, “European aesthetic convergence and the Common Market: A case study of Cold War East and West Germany”, in Pour une lecture historique de l'européanisation au XXe siècle / Europeanisation in the 20th century: The historical lens, ed. by Matthieu Osmont, Emilia Robin-Hivert, and Katja Seidel (Brussels: P.I.E.
+- Schreiter, “European aesthetic convergence and the Common Market: A case study of Cold War East and West Germany”, in Pour une lecture historique de l'européanisation au XXe siècle / Europeanisation in the 20th century: The historical lens, ed. by Matthieu Osmont, Emilia Robin-Hivert, and Katja Seidel (Brussels: P.I.E.
 Peter Lang, 2012), pp. 129-49.